rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 {{% pin_it_image "react js requirements" "img/posts/javascript-fundamentals-react-requirements/banner.jpg" "is-src-set" %}}

 After all my teachings about React, be it online for a larger audience or on-site for companies transitioning to web development and React, I always come to the conclusion that React is all about JavaScript.
-Newcomers to React but also myself see it as an advantage, because you carry your JavaScript knowledge for a longer time around compared to your React skills.
+Newcomers to React but also myself see it as an {{% a_blank "advantage" "https://www.quora.com/Why-choose-React/answer/Robin-Wieruch" %}}, because you carry your JavaScript knowledge for a longer time around compared to your React skills.

 During my workshops a greater part of the material is about JavaScript and not React.
-Most of it boils down to JavaScript ES6 and beyond features and syntax, but also ternary operators, shorthand versions in the language, the `this` object, JavaScript built-in functions (map, reduce, filter) or more general concepts such as composability, reusability, immutability or higher-order functions.
+Most of it boils down to JavaScript ES6 and beyond features and syntax, but also ternary operators, shorthand versions in the language, the `this` object, JavaScript built-in functions ([map](https://www.robinwieruch.de/javascript-map-array/), reduce, filter) or more general concepts such as [composability](https://www.robinwieruch.de/react-component-composition/), reusability, immutability or higher-order functions.
 These are the fundamentals, which you don't need necessarily to master before starting with React, but which will definitely come up while learning or practicing it.

 The following walkthrough is my attempt giving you an almost extensive yet concise list about all the different JavaScript functionalities to complement your React application.
 If you have any other things which are not in the list, just leave a comment for this article and I will keep it up to date.

-If you want to learn the fundamentals about JavaScript for React.js in an interactive course, you can checkout my course over here: {{% a_blank "JavaScript Fundamentals Before Learning React" "https://www.educative.io/collection/10370001/5637225408626688" %}}.

 {{% chapter_header "Table of Contents" "toc" %}}